FastReports/FastReport/README.md

 ## Exporting

 FastReport Open Source can save documents in HTML, BMP, PNG, JPEG, GIF, TIFF, EMF.
+PDF Export is available as a plugin.

 ## Installation